boscoh/inmembrane/docs/inmembrane.markdown

 >__TODO__

-BOMP, SignalP, TatFind (Rose et al, 2002), LipoP (with additional detection of Asp+2 inner membrane retention signal), TMHMM.
+BOMP, TMB-HUNT, TMBETADISC-RBF, SignalP, TatFind (Rose et al, 2002), LipoP (with additional detection of Asp+2 inner membrane retention signal), TMHMM.

 Optionally TMB-HUNT (Garrow et al, 2005) as an additional outer membrane ß-barrel classifier, and TMBETA-NET can be used to predict the number (and location) of transmembrane strands for these outer membrane proteins.
 These predictors are turned off by default since in practise we found the BOMP classification more reliable, and the TMBETA-NET (Gromiha et al, 2004) strand predictions prone to false positives for multidomain outer membrane proteins containing both a ß-barrel and an additional soluble domain.